Robert Rogers (British Army officer): Royal Governor

 Upon his return to America, Rogers moved with his wife to the fur-trading outpost of Fort Michilimackinac and began his duties as royal governor.
-During Rogers' absence, Amherst had been replaced by Thomas Gage as commander of the British forces in America, and Gage was a bitter rival of Amherst.
+During Rogers's absence, Amherst had been replaced by Thomas Gage as commander of the British forces in America, and Gage was a bitter rival of Amherst.
 Rogers was a loyal friend of Amherst and was consequently hated by Gage.

 As an aristocrat and political intriguer, Gage viewed Rogers as a provincial upstart who posed a threat to his newly acquired power, due to his friendship with Amherst.
 At the time, Rogers was still a half-pay captain in the British army and, to some degree, under Gage's military jurisdiction.
 However, Gage could not challenge Rogers, the king's appointee, unless he could find a good reason, as the king would countermand any legal process in order to save his favorites.
 Knowing this, Gage actively set about finding a solid justification to remove Rogers as royal governor in a way that would forestall royal intervention.

 Unaware of Gage's plotting, Rogers continued performing his administrative duties with considerable zest.
 He dispatched expeditions to search for the fabled Northwest Passage under Jonathan Carver and James Tute, but they were unsuccessful.
 A path to the Pacific Ocean remained undiscovered until the 1792–93 Peace River expedition led by Alexander MacKenzie, completed overland and via river.

 Rogers perceived a need for unity and a stronger government, and he negotiated with the Indians, parlayed with the French, and developed a plan for a province in Michigan to be administered by a governor and Privy Council reporting to the king.
 This plan was supported by George III, but had little chance of being adopted, since Parliament had no intention of increasing the king's power.

 Meanwhile, Gage used every opportunity to defame Rogers, portraying him as an opportunist who had gotten rich on the war only to gamble away his money as a profligate.
 It is difficult to say how many of these allegations were true and how much Gage believed them to be true.
 Gage apparently saw Rogers as of questionable loyalty—certainly he was not loyal to Gage—and therefore he needed watching.
-Rogers' dealings with the American Indians troubled Gage, as he and many other British officers in America had come to regard the Indians with great suspicion.
+Rogers's dealings with the American Indians troubled Gage, as he and many other British officers in America had come to regard the Indians with great suspicion.